|

 treatment, but for dedicated therapeutic faith and understanding.
 The

 more attention this powerful book gets, the better."
-"A riveting

 account of how and why a group of very troubled teenagers were able to